rust-lang/book/2018-edition/src/ch14-02-publishing-to-crates-io.md

 Documentation comments within items are useful for describing crates and modules especially.
-Use them to explain the overall purpose of the container to help your users understand the crate's organization.
+Use them to explain the overall purpose of the container to help your users understand the crate’s organization.

 ### Exporting a Convenient Public API with `pub use`